Qualitative Research Examples: Four Studies That Show The Work

 AI-Moderated Conversations at Qual Scale

 The result wasn't a quant study dressed up as qual.
-Every conversation retained depth, the AI probed on contradictions, asked for examples, circled back to earlier answers.
+Every conversation retained depth: the AI probed on contradictions, asked for examples, and circled back to earlier answers.
 Enumerate's AI moderator runs exactly this kind of adaptive probing, surfacing nuance that a static survey would flatten into a five-point scale.
 For qualitative product research spanning multiple segments, this approach closes the gap between the depth of a small IDI program and the confidence that comes from a broader sample.

 Video Diaries for Online and Offline Shopper Studies